open-learning-exchange/open-learning-exchange.github.io/KodyKendall.md

 and other programs for roughly 1-2 years.
 I'm currently most familiar with:

 - Using Java in an Object-Oriented Fashion
-- Using HTMl and CSS, along with frameworks like Bootstrap and WordPress
+- Using HTML and CSS, along with frameworks like Bootstrap and WordPress
 - Operating in Eclipse/Android Studio
 - Building and working on simple Android applications.